markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 We must update all screenshots, images and animated gifs.

+Add Cogging Torque Compensation section.
+Add OBLAC Drives Update Service section.

+Two links at the top.
+One that downloads the VM and the other that takes user to the documentation.

 ## https://doc.synapticon.com/oblac_drives/index.html

 > OBLAC Drives makes operating SOMANET drives based on EtherCAT a breeze.
 It guides the user through the setup process, supports configuration and tuning of the SOMANET drive stack and makes the operation and first steps in turning a motor as easy as possible.